g-s-k/jval/POST.md

 If this is not the case, it is still possible to share code between platforms using [FFI](https://en.wikipedia.org/wiki/Foreign_function_interface).
 This is frequently done by writing the core library in C or C++ and providing a safe wrapper for each platform.
+For desktop and mobile applications, this would be distributed as a dynamically linked library (e.g. a `.dll` file on Windows or a `.so` file on Unix-like systems) or statically linked into the binary.
+For web applications, modern browsers support an executable format called WebAssembly (WASM), which can expose values and procedures to the JavaScript runtime (and vice versa).

-While this is generally effective, it can make debugging painful, slow down development cycles, and create opportunities for a whole host of avoidable bugs to creep into your product.
+While FFI is generally effective, it can make debugging painful, slow down development cycles, and create opportunities for a whole host of avoidable bugs to creep into your product.
 However, depending on the platforms you want to target, it can provide a performance boost - especially appreciated for resource-intensive applications like games or media editors.

 There is another option - writing your library in a language flexible enough to build a whole application in, but with a toolchain that allows you to use FFI on